How UK businesses and researchers can continue to access Horizon 2020 funding even after 31 January 2020.

 - the application process

-- documents (forms, guidelines and manuals)
+- the documents you’ll need to use (forms, guidelines and manuals)

 - finding a project partner